Quantile Forecasts

 2. Load data

-For this vignette, we’ll use the electricity consumption dataset that
+For this vignette, we will use the electricity consumption dataset

 df <- nixtlar::electricity